"first_name" : "Ming_Ki",

 Learning new technology (or anything, for that matter)

 My Brief History

-Currently, I am working as a senior software engineer @ Ironclad, Inc., a contract management software company in San Francisco, CA.
+Currently, I am working as a senior software engineer @ Ironclad, Inc., an innovative contract lifecycle management software company in San Francisco, CA.

 I spent a few years in the Netherlands.

 I was working as a team lead and a backend software engineer in Booking.com.